thatguysimon/configuration-clients/README.md

   The @master part controls the branch from which to install.
 Should ALWAYS refer to the releasable master unless you're experimenting.

-  See doc and usage example in README.md in the python directory.
+  See usage example in kitchen_sink.py in the python directory.

 ## Ruby
 * TBD